21 Types of Insects in the Amazon Rainforest

 The titan beetle is a whopping 6.5 inches (16.7 cm) in length, making it one of the largest insect species.

-This specific beetle is not only among the giant insects found in the rainforest but also among the largest worldwide.
+This specific beetle is among the largest giant insects found in the rainforest worldwide.

 Titans will use their spine, which is sharp, and their powerful jaws to defend themselves against any predators that might seek to cause them harm.